 (Please note that when I refer to the original ending, I mean the ending of the novel.
 Despite what Lillian Gish claimed later, original scripts show that a happy ending was always intended for the film adaptation and no tragic ending was ever planned, let alone shot.)

 The very fact that The Wind can inspire criticism and comment after so many years is a testament to its power.
 It is a breathtaking piece of art and truly one of this country’s cinematic treasures.

 Where can I see it?

 The Wind was released on VHS with a brilliant score by Carl Davis.
 This score really adds to the movie’s impact.
 This version is NOT yet available on DVD in the U.S. as of this writing.
-There are PAL format DVDs available if you are a good movie buff and own a region-free player.
+There are PAL format DVDs available but I am not sure of their provenance.
 But do seek out the Carl Davis scored version, which sometimes is shown on TCM.

 Like what you’re reading?
 Please consider sponsoring me on Patreon.
 All patrons will get early previews of upcoming features, exclusive polls and other goodies.